 Avoidant Restrictive Food Intake Disorder (ARFID) was first presented by the Diagnostic and Statistical Manual of Mental Disorders Fifth Edition (DSM-5) as an eating disorder.
-It is a redefinition of infancy and early childhood feeding disorder.
+It is a redefinition of infancy and early childhood feeding disorder1.
 According to the criteria, if a child is not getting enough food due to food insecurity or belongs to a poor socio-economic background, they can not be diagnosed with ARFID.

-According to the Diagnostic and Statistical Manual of Mental Disorders, Fifth Edition DSM-5, an individual with ARFID has profound characteristics like marked weight loss (or failure to achieve weight gain or flattening of growth in children), significant nutritional deficiency, dependence on EN feeding or oral nutritional supplements, marked interference psychosocial functioning". in abdominal pain, or vomiting; or due to sensory characteristics of the food" 3.
+According to the Diagnostic and Statistical Manual of Mental Disorders, Fifth Edition DSM-5, an individual with ARFID have profound characteristics like marked weight loss (or failure to achieve weight gain or flattening of growth in children), significant nutritional deficiency, dependence on EN feeding or oral nutritional supplements, marked interference in psychosocial functioning"2.

-"Causes for avoidance or restriction may include lack of interest in food or loss of appetite; fear of aversive characters or discomfort from eating, e.g. choking,
+"Causes for avoidance or restriction may include lack of interest in food or loss of appetite; fear of aversive characters or discomfort from eating, e.g. choking, abdominal pain, or vomiting; or due to sensory characteristics of the food" 3.